JP2394/steam-recommendations-DE-project/README.md

 # Game Recommendations on Steam Project
 Welcome to the Game Recommendations on Steam Project repository!
-This project uses advanced data engineering methods and cloud technologies to analyze game recommendations on Steam.
+This project uses advanced data engineering methods and cloud technologies to analyze game recommendations on Steam

 # Architecture Diagram